ahshabayek/Brain/pages/Data science introduction.md

 - ![image.png](../assets/image_1668338892271_0.png)
 - #[[Artificial Intelligence ]] is the ability to simulate human knowledge and decision making.
 - #[[machine learning]] ability to predict outcomes without being explicitly programmed.
-- #[[machine learning]] is about creating and implmenting algorithms that let machines recieve data a -
+- #[[machine learning]] is about creating and implementing algorithms that let machines receive data an us it for prediction, patterns and recommendations.
+-
+-